therobinkim/reading-list/README.md

 * [Atomic Design](http://atomicdesign.bradfrost.com/) by Brad Frost
 > _Atomic Design_ details all that goes into creating and maintaining robust design systems, allowing you to roll out higher quality, more consistent UIs faster than ever before.
 This book introduces a methodology for thinking of our UIs as thoughtful hierarchies, discusses the qualities of effective pattern libraries, and showcases techniques to transform your team's design and development workflow.

+* [Refactoring: Improving the Design of Existing Code] by Martin Fowler
+> This book describes the process of refactoring and spends most of its time explaining how to do the various refactorings - the behavior preserving transformations.
+The book opens with a simple example that describes the whole process.
+There are then some introductory chapters that discuss broader issues around refactoring, the “code smells” that suggest refactoring, and the role of testing.
+> The bulk of the book is around seventy refactorings described in detail: the motivation for doing them, mechanics of how to do them safely and a simple example.